Travel guide New Zealand

 Descendants of the Polynesians who began populating Aotearoa around the 13th century, the Māori people carry the soul of the land they have made their own.
 Their traditions, spirituality and strong bond with nature are, after long years of decline due to European domination, once again increasingly at the heart of the country's culture.

-Aotearoa's bird life goes far beyond the famous kiwi.
-There are many endemic species of which the kiwis (the locals) are very proud.
-Every year, they vote online to elect the "bird of the year", an award designed to raise awareness of the state of bird populations.
-The bird of the year 2022 was the pīwauwau / rock wren.
+Aotearoa's bird life goes much further than the famous kiwi: it's teeming with endemic species of which the kiwis (the locals) are very proud.
+Every year, an online vote to elect the "bird of the year" aims to raise awareness of the state of bird populations.
+In 2024, it was the yellow-eyed penguin, the hoiho, that was elected.

-If you don't like outdoor activities, you're in the wrong place!
-Here, everyone is outside as soon as the sun comes out.
-Skiing, snowboarding and mountaineering in winter, hiking, mountain biking, paragliding, surfing, kayaking, paddle-boarding and all other kinds of water activities in summer, everyone has a favorite and does it almost religiously!
+If you don't like outdoor activities, you've come to the wrong place!
+Here, everyone's out and about as soon as the sun shines.
+Skiing, snowboarding and mountaineering in winter, hiking, biking, paragliding, surfing, kayaking, paddle-boarding and all the other variations of water sports in summer - everyone has their own favorite and indulges in them almost religiously!

 No dangerous bugs in New Zealand (they've all stayed in Australia), but a most annoying insect that all backpackers curse: the sandfly !
 About the size of a gnat but fiercer than a swarm of mosquitoes, its bites are terribly itchy.
 Pants and long sleeves are your best weapons!